utdata/csvkit-nicar/README.md

 ## Running Python in a browser

 We didn't get into here, but I like using [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) to run Python projects.
 There is a [bash kernel](http://slhogle.github.io/2017/bash_jupyter_notebook/) for Jupyter, which lets you run csvkit as if it were on the command line, but you don't have to do it one line at a time.
-That code is from 2017, so your milage may vary.
+That code is from 2017, so your mileage may vary.